pachyderm/pachyderm/doc/docs/master/contributing/supported-releases.md

 `deprecated` indicates that a feature is no longer developed.
 Users of deprecated features are encouraged to upgrade or migrate to newer versions or compatible features. `deprecated` features become `End of Life` (EOL) features after 6 months.

-- Releases are only provided for critical defects or security vulnerabilities.
 - Users continuing to use deprecated features should contact support to migrate to features.
 - Support is available from Pachyderm.